Your First Crawl

 curl -H "Authorization: Bearer sk_your_api_key" \

-Crawl data is retained for a configurable period (default: 3 days).
-After this, the crawl record remains but page content is deleted.
-Configure retention in your account settings.
+Crawl results are retained for a configurable period.
+Use the results_expires_in_days parameter when creating a crawl to set retention (default: 7 days, max: 7 days).
+After expiration, the crawl record remains but page content is deleted.